Masteriyo/masteriyo-docs/readme.md

-title: Getting Started

 # Docs for Masteriyo LMS

 This is a repository for documentation for Masteriyo LMS.
-All documentations are uses mdx syntax.
+All documentations use mdx syntax.
 This is exactly like md syntax with some additional features.
 If you are unsure of how to write using md syntax checkout this [mark down guide](https://www.markdownguide.org/basic-syntax/).
 It is compiled and deployed to https://docs.masteriyo.com.

 ### How to contribute